RAPHA VALLEY | HEALTH AND WELLNESS DESTINATION

 After the organic tour with Dr. Albert Jo, we proceeded to the restaurant for our breakfast.

 Rapha Eggs Benedict

 I ordered for Rapha Eggs Benedict for my breakfast.
 This dish is made of 2 organic poached eggs on a bed of Herbed English Muffin.
-The Rapha Eggs Benedict is topped with asparagus spears, tomatoes, organic cheese, veggie ham and herb cream cheese.
+The Rapha Eggs Benedict is topped with asparagus spears, tomatoes, organic cheese, veggie ham, and herb cream cheese.

 Dr. Albert and wife Marilou also let us tried their Shii-sig (Rapha’s version of pork Sisig).
 The dish is made of coarsely chopped shiitake mushrooms, eggs, healthy tofu, cream cheese and bits of hot peppers for the kick.

 Overall, my short stay at Rapha Valley, made me think about my food intake as well as where and what should I buy for my kitchen supplies.
-I was also made to realize on how to improve my health by just being conscious each time I will feast in the table.
+I was also made to realize how to improve my health by just being conscious each time I will feast in the table.

 My visit was very short and I guess I need to go back to learn more from the health and wellness guru, Dr. Albert Jo.

 Brgy.
 Kumaliskis, Don Salvador Benedicto, Negros Occidental 6105.